 - 13,727 total antioxidant capacity per ½ cup

-In particular, red beans contain anthocyanins, per a November 2015 report from the University of Nebraska-Lincoln.
+Red beans contain anthocyanins, per a November 2015 report from the University of Nebraska-Lincoln.
 Anthocyanins are a type of flavonoid, a family of polyphenols.
-These powerful antioxidants are responsible for the red, purple and blue colors in fruits and vegetables, per an August 2017 study in Food & Nutrition Research.
+These antioxidants are responsible for the red, purple and blue colors in fruits and vegetables, per an August 2017 study in Food & Nutrition Research.

 2. Wild Blueberries